-Physical-mechanical process for separating or purifying substances such as liquids or gases by means of technical filtering devices.
+Physical-mechanical process for separating or purifying substances such as liquids or gases using technical filter devices.
 Various filtration methods are a common process in winemaking.
-Even in ancient times, the Egyptians, Sumerians and Romans had a technique of filtering wine using cloth or similar material.
-In the Middle Ages, the added aromatic spices were filtered out of the wine with a piece of cloth made of muslin that acted as a filter.
-This piece of cloth was called the "Manica Hippocratis" ( Hippocrates' sleeve).
-This was used to make a drink called hypocras, similar to mulled wine, which is still produced today according to an old recipe.
+Even in ancient times, the Egyptians, Sumerians and Romans used a technique in which wine was filtered using cloth or similar material.
+In the Middle Ages, a piece of muslin cloth was used as a filter to remove the added flavouring spices from the wine.
+This piece of cloth was known as the "Manica Hippocratis" (sleeve of Hippocrates).
+It was used to make a drink known as hypocras, which is similar to mulled wine and is still produced today according to an old recipe.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien